-3.4.
+3.5.
 CONCLUSION

-In conclusion, ETP Group 7 have successfully produced a working prototype of a smart glasses named Aide Glasses within 8 weeks which is from week 3 to week 10.
+In conclusion, ETP Group 7 have successfully produced a working prototype of a smart glasses named Aide Glasses.

-In a nutshell, we have achieved the objectives of the project.
 Aide glasses is a smart glasses which works by capturing sound waves and processing them into text using Google speech to text recognition function.
-Besides, voice recognition system in Aide Glass is capable of helping hearing-impaired people.
-Finally, Aide glasses is an inexpensive alternative to hearing aids as the overall cost of production is only RM 178.48, sixteen times cheaper than other hearing aids.
+Voice recognition system in Aide Glass is capable of helping hearing-impaired people by displaying each of words that has been uttered by the person who is talking to them.
+By using the Aide Glasses application, the person who is using the product can change the language of transcription and also view the recorded transcribed words.
+Aide Glasses is an inexpensive alternative to hearing aids as the overall cost of production is only RM 178.50, sixteen times cheaper than other hearing aids.

 There are several human errors that could be solved in order to obtain a high accuracy result.
 Firstly, the pronunciation of each words should be clear and concise as google speech recognition require a correct pronunciation to produce an accurate result.
 Besides, it is best to use this device in a quiet environment so that there are no unnecessary noises around that could affect the result of transcription.
-Finally, the speed of spoken words should be not too fast as it could affect the accuracy of result.
+Furthermore, the speed of spoken words should be not too fast as it could affect the accuracy of result.
+Despite of using 3D printed casing, the dimension is too large, and its weight is quite heavy to be held by a pair of spectacles.
+Hence, most of these will be improved and explained in the recommendation section.

-3.5.
+3.6.
 RECOMMENDATIONS

 After analyzing the results of the produced prototype, we have discussed the improvements and recommendation that can be made to the prototype in the future.
-The discussion of the improvements are shown in Table 3.5.1.
+The discussion of the improvements were shown in Table 3.5.1.

 Table 3.5.1. recommendations to improve the performance of the prototype